 Mr. Lemonis seems to choose companies that share a common trait: the business offers a solid product or service.
 Your business may have a strong product or service, but have you considered new ways to leverage or expand it?
 Is there another use for the product that you haven’t considered?
 Are there international markets you should enter?
 Should you consider supplementing your premium-priced product with a lower-cost, imported version?
 One of my manufacturing clients is considering all of these options to grow revenues that have flattened in this slow-growth economy.
 Spend time evaluating your options to find new avenues for growth.

 You don’t need to bring in Mr. Lemonis to make 100 percent of the decisions for your business in order to grow.
 However, an objective review of your own three Ps – using your banker and accountant as an objective sounding board – can help you make critical changes that keep your business on the path to success.

-To stay updated on financial topics relevant to business owners and self-employed entrepreneurs looking to grow their businesses, sign up for our series using the form on this page.
+To stay updated on financial topics relevant to business owners and self-employed entrepreneurs looking to grow their businesses, sign up for our series in our Resource Library.